patdaburu/luijo/docs/source/api.rst

 API Documentation
 =================
-Here are the luigi API's details.
+Here are the luigo API's details.

 -----
 luijo